My Pizzelle Recipe

 To Make

 1. Mix eggs and sugar together until well combined.
-Add oil and extracts until well combined.
-Then mix in flour, powder and salt.
+Add butter and almond extract until well combined.
+Then mix in flour, baking powder and salt.

 3. Drop a silver-dollar-sized dollop of batter in the center of each iron pattern, close, and lock (if it has a lock).

-5. Open the pizzelle maker and carefully remove each pizzelle with a fork.
-The cookies should just begin to turn golden.
-Transfer to a drying rack.
-Make sure the pizzelle lays flat while it cools.
+5. Open the pizzelle maker and carefully remove each pizzelle with a fork and lay them flat on a drying rack.

 6. Repeat to use the remainder of the batter.

-7. Sprinkle cooled cookies with powdered confectioner's sugar using a sift.
+7. Once the cookies are completely cooled (wait 10 minutes or more), sprinkle cooled cookies with powdered confectioners sugar using a sift.

 Tips and Tricks